 Most people with acne-prone skin know to steer clear of comedogenic ingredients and unnatural oils, but all too often, that stops below the neck.
 As the chest and back are also covered in countless hair follicles, they provide an opportunity for pores to become clogged, which can result in acne symptoms such as pimples.

 Sometimes, the residue from our hair products can exacerbate skin irritation and acne, so if you noticed an increase in breakouts after using a certain product, take a break and browse the ingredients.
 If your symptoms subside, avoid that ingredient when making your next purchase.

 Your skin is overdue for a good scrub-down.

 Many people assume that acne is caused by overactive oil production.
 They aren’t entirely wrong, but there’s more to the formation of a pimple than excess sebum.
 In order for the bacteria that leads to breakouts, known as P. acnes, to become active, that excess sebum must combine with debris in your pores.
 Most often, that debris is dead skin cells.
 Just as you should exfoliate your face 1-3 times a week, your entire bod — we’re talking chest, shoulders, arms, back, thighs, and butt (not just the areas of the body where you’re experiencing breakouts) — should be treated to a good sloughing on a regular basis as well.
-Be warned, however, that physical exfoliants (little scrubby granules and beads) can irritate active acne, so stick with a chemical exfoliator, like the salicylic acid that’s in the SLMD Acne Body Wash and SLMD Acne Body Spray.
+Be warned, however, that physical exfoliants (little scrubby granules and beads) can irritate active acne, so stick with a chemical exfoliator, like the salicylic acid that’s in the SLMD Salicylic Acid Body Wash and SLMD Salicylic Acid Body Spray.